Factbox - Candidates in Britain's snap election: comings and goings

 George Osborne (Conservative, Tatton, 2001-2017)

-Osborne served as the Chancellor of the Exchequer when the Conservative Party returned to government in a coalition in 2010.
+Osborne served as finance minister when the Conservative Party returned to government in a coalition in 2010.
 One of former prime minister David Cameron's chief strategists, he was sacked by Prime Minister Theresa May following Cameron's resignation after Britain voted to leave the European Union last year.

 Since being fired, Osborne has been criticised for taking on other jobs alongside his duties as a Conservative lawmaker, including editor of the London Evening Standard newspaper and a part-time role at asset manager BlackRock.